Leo-Simpson/c-lasso/README.md

 print(problem)
 ```

-This should give you a summary of the form:
+This gives you a summary of the form:

 ```
 FORMULATION : Concomitant